Along with my morning java, the first thing I do when I get into the office: check emails, Twitter, Facebook and LinkedIn. Ahhhhh, social media.

 1) Circulate ideas/leadership subjects that improve the value of partaking for company members and attract them to continually engage.
 Then give opportunities for followers to decide if they want to strike up a more informal conversation.

+2) Encourage employees to trail industry networks, customers and prospects and create buzz for the face on the company.
 Leaving a digital footprint shows initiative for being attentive, awareness, and will help establish relationships outside of the company’s network.

 3) Ask what challenges do their departments face and allow them to express ideas on how to make things more effective.
 An online community putting many ideas/thoughts into a forum can bring about tremendous positive feedback for more efficient departments.